Date Posted: 14/06/15

 Now if I am being honest the last few weeks my reviews have been of things that I like, and it is generally difficult to write a lot about something you like.

 Something that you hate on the other hand, something that makes your blood boil, something that takes a film you love and systematically destroys everything that made it great...THAT is something

 worth talking about.
 If truth be told I did sit down to watch The Thing with the intention of hating it because I wanted something to really get angry about so I could share my

 rage with you, my loyal readers, but before we get to that let me give you the low down.

-The life form is dug up from the ice and transported back to the camp.
+The creature is dug up from the ice and transported back to the camp.
 Against Kate's advice, Halvorson drills into the ice to take a sample of its tissues.
-As the team celebrates the history they have made with the discovery the alien breaks out of the ice and everyone gathers to track it down.
+As the team celebrates the history they have made with the discovery, the alien breaks out of the ice and everyone gathers to track it down.

 With at least one member of the team infected and with few leads to help root out the alien in their midst, the team struggle to hold things together as the Thing seeks to assimilate them all...

 Right, now if the plot sounds familiar that is probably because it is exactly the same as the 1982 original.
 However, this time around there are some massive differences.
 The first and most obvious being that in this film everyone knows that they are dealing with some kind of alien life form so the slow discovery that something alien is on the base is immediately lost.
 The scientists here have no doubt regarding what they are dealing with.
 Part of the horror of the first film came from not knowing what the hell was going on and the audience learns as the characters learn.
 Plus we, the audience, already know what the alien life form is capable of doing so the reveal that it can perfectly imitate its prey/victims is again lost breaking the tension the first film had with a loud crack.